mjchi7/mjchi7.github.io/content/posts/spring-boot-custom-classloader.md

 ---
-title: "Spring Boot Nested JAR: ForkJoinPool Common Pool's Lack of Visibility to Dependent Library Classes"
+title: "Spring Boot Nested JAR and Classloading Visibility Issues"
 date: 2024-12-17T10:50:39+08:00
 draft: false
+summary: ForkJoinPool's commonPool Unable to Load Dependent Library JAR Classes in a Spring Boot JAR Application
 ---

 ## Overview
 In this article, we'll explore the problem of using the `ForkJoinPool` in a Spring Boot JAR application.
-Specifically, **we'll understand why threads in the `ForkJoinPool` cannot load classes from dependent library JARs, while threads created using `ExecutorService` don't face the same issue in a Spring Boot JAR application**.
+Specifically, we'll understand why **threads in the `ForkJoinPool` cannot load classes from dependent library JARs, while threads created using `ExecutorService` don't face the same issue in a Spring Boot JAR application**.

 The root cause lies in the Spring Boot nested JAR structure and the class loaders used.
 We'll discuss how the `ForkJoinPool` uses the system class loader, why it lacks visibility into Spring Boot's nested JARs, and how Spring Boot's custom `LauncherURLClassLoader` helps.